BookBrief Logo

 These essay questions are meant to be used as a starting point for your essay or research paper.

-5. Compare and contrast the different settings in the book, such as Munchkinland, Emerald City, and the Wicked Witch's castle.
-How do these settings contribute to the overall atmosphere and themes of the story?
+4. Compare and contrast the different regions of Oz (Munchkinland, Emerald City, etc.).
+How do these settings reflect the themes of the novel?